varshareddy7/CodSoft-Intership-Tasks/README.md

-# CodSoft-NumberGuessingGame
+# CodSoft-Internship-Tasks
-this task is about guessing numbers game
+This repository is about Java programming tasks